singhfulda/springfoundations/README.md

 5. Spring Profiles.
 Alternate Configuration based on envrionment variables.
 Change in IDE environment variables to see which profile is working.
 6. Spring expression Language : creating object with SpEL
 7. Bean Scopes Singletons {default, single instance} , Prototype {new instance every time it is referenced}, Session {one instance of bean per session}, Request {on instance per request}
+8. Proxies are aspects.
+Every Class gets one proxy after spring 4.0. behaviour applied to messaging classes only apply to public methods .
+Subclasses and private methods not.

+Annotation Based Configuration
+9. Dependency Injection with Component Scanning using @ComponentScan.
+Provide basepackages in order to scan for components and add annotations to components like service, Repository